 Give someone art to show them you care about them enough to spend your time creating something just to make them smile.
 Students often get attached to larger artworks that require a lot of invested time.
 Going small with giveaway art projects is a great way to go.
 One idea is to have students paint or draw on postcards with written notes of encouragement.
 Students can give them away to friends or faculty.
-If you don’t have postcards, try some sticky note art or digital postcards.
+If you don’t have postcards, try some sticky note art or digital postcards, like in the Digital Postcard Lesson in FLEX Curriculum.
 You never know whose day they will make!

 When teachers or administrators ask if we can make decor or signs for yet another event, we sigh.
 We wonder why they don’t realize there are still lessons to cover and objectives to meet in the art room.
 However, one-off assignments like these allow the art room to intersect closely with school events and, therefore, increase school pride and morale.
 Art students become more aware of events like theatrical productions and sports games.
 Likewise, students in those activities come to appreciate the hard work and talent of the art students.

 Take your hallway posters to the next level by having your students design them digitally.
-Learn how by checking out this Motivational Poster Design FLEX Lesson!
+Learn how by checking out this Motivational Poster Design Lesson in FLEX Curriculum!

 Murals not only excite the students working on them, but they also excite the students who see them.
 Murals don’t have to be traditional.
 If your school doesn’t allow painting on school walls, create a collaborative mural on paper and hang it up in the hall!
 A temporary mural can bring just as much joy as a traditional, permanent mural.
 Work around school restrictions, but don’t let them prevent you from going big.
 Once the mural is up, students will stop in the hallways to look and tell their friends which part of the mural they worked on.
 It brings pride to the artists who get to see their contributions on display every day.

 The process can be daunting if you have never done a mural before.
-Check out the Mural Painting PRO Pack to get started.
-If you prefer a temporary mural with your elementary students, a Shape Collaborative Mural is a good option.
+Check out the Mural Painting Pack in PRO Learning to get started.
+If you prefer a temporary mural with your elementary students, the Shape Collaborative Mural Lesson in FLEX Curriculum is a good option.